 The median cost for an orphan drug is 19 times higher than for a non-orphan drug.
 It’s not unusual for orphan drugs to cost $300,000-$400,000 per patient per year.

-Although clearly very attractive for pharmacies, one of their key challenges is how to find people with these rare diseases.
-The traditional broadcast methods of TV and bill-board advertising can be blunt and are usually ineffective for finding people with rare diseases. as Only around 1 in 50,000 people will have the disease and a very small percentage of those will then respond to the advertising.
+Although clearly very attractive for pharmaceutical companies, one of their key challenges is how to find people with these rare diseases.
+The traditional broadcast methods of TV and bill-board advertising can be blunt and are usually ineffective for finding people with rare diseases.
+Since around 1 in 50,000 people will have the disease only a tiny fraction of those watching are likely to respond to the advertising.

-The many consultants advising pharmacies are starting to suggest changing their game for disease awareness from a broadcast model to a targeted one.
+The many consultants advising pharmaceutical companies are starting to suggest changing their game for disease awareness from a broadcast model to a targeted one.

 For generations healthcare has depended on the broadcast method of dispersing knowledge so this will be a challenge.
 Mountains of new knowledge and guidelines are published everyday relying on the clinician to find what’s relevant and remember it when needed-often many years later!